lambda826/My-Notebook/99 Interview/BQ.md

 # Tell me about a time you had to manage conflicting priorities With Special Case: Never Had Conflicting Priorities
 -  **Evaluation**
-	-  Manage time
+	-  Manage time.
-	-  Good judgement & understanding
+	-  Good judgement & understanding.
-	-  Communication skills
+	-  Communication skills.
-	-  Shift gears when needed
+	-  Shift gears when needed.
-	-  Handling deadlings
+	-  Handling deadlings.
-	-  Work under challenging situations
+	-  Work under challenging situations.
-	-  Distinguish between urgent & important
+	-  Distinguish between urgent & important.
-	-  Reliable, get work done
+	-  Reliable, get work done.
 -  **Keys**
 	-  Pick a story you had to manage conflicting priorities and shifting deadlines.
 	-  Describe the situation, the events athat occurred, and explain how the priorities shifted.